 - Tap the bottom player bar → Share → Start a Jam.

 - Share the invite link.
-The second person taps Join.
+Each person taps Join.

 Why LekSync Stays in Sync When Others Don't

-Most methods that rely on two separate internet streams (Spotify, YouTube, etc.) depend on each phone independently buffering from a server.
+Most methods that rely on multiple separate internet streams (Spotify, YouTube, etc.) depend on each phone independently buffering from a server.
 Network jitter means one phone always lags the other by 0.5–3 seconds.
+(Our LekSync vs Spotify Group Session post digs into why Jam isn't true multi-device audio.)

-LekSync solves this by streaming the same decoded PCM audio bytes from host to receiver, with a playback position sync protocol that corrects drift in real time.
-The result: both phones play the same sample at the same moment, even if one phone's network hiccups mid-song.
+LekSync solves this by streaming the same decoded PCM audio bytes from the host to all receivers, with a playback position sync protocol that corrects drift in real time.
+The result: all phones play the same sample at the same moment even if some phones' networks hiccup mid-song.

 Quick Comparison